atet/learn/sed/README.md

 `table` | Literal string "`table`", with "`grep -i`" makes it case insensitive `\\|` | Regex "or" (must be escaped with backslash)

-* Let's get rid of all the nested spacing; nesting is always a leading set of spaces or tabs before each line
+* Let's get rid of all the nested spacing, which is just leading spaces or tabs before nested line to make the structure easier to read

 ```
 $ sed "s/^[ \t]*//g" chuck2.html > chuck3.html